 Pennsylvania: Diversity and Responsibility in Higher Education

 Historically, Pennsylvania boasts a liberal approach to religious freedom and of all the original colonies, only Rhode Island had the freedom of religion as secure as Pennsylvania.
-In 1733 Voltaire wrote, referring to William Penn, the state’s found and namesake, “The new sovereign also enacted several wise and wholesome laws for his colony, which have remained invariably the same to this day.
-The chief is, to ill–treat no person on account of religion[.]”
+In 1733 Voltaire wrote, referring to William Penn, the state’s founder and namesake, “The new sovereign also enacted several wise and wholesome laws for his colony, which have remained invariably the same to this day.
+The chief is, to ill-treat no person on account of religion[.]”
 This history has led to an extensively diverse religious state today, and religiously affiliated residents of Pennsylvania include Protestants, Catholics, followers of Hinduism, Judaism, and Islam.
 Of all the religiously affiliated colleges and universities in the state, most are of Catholic affiliation.